 His main fields of study are the history of biblical interpretation in the late Middle Ages and the Reformation and the history of Protestant Fundamentalism.
 He has strong interests in all eras of church history, and he hopes to help other Evangelicals discover the same enthusiasm for reclaiming evangelicalism’s historical roots.
 He is also a fan of 19th century British Literature and has probably read more Anthony Trollope novels than is entirely healthy.
 He is, in short, an all-around nerd with an odd sense of humor.

 Kevin currently lives in St. Louis with his wife, who is a PhD student at St. Louis University.
 Contact him a k(dot) dub (dot) 01 at gmail (dot) com.

 Chris Krycho is a husband and father, a Masters of Divinity student at Southeastern Baptist Theological Seminary, a software developer and web designer, a writer, a runner, and occasionally a composer, photographer, and poet.
-He blogs and tweets about any and all of the above.
+He blogs, posts and tweets about any and all of the above.

 After completing his undergraduate degree in Education, Michael Sacasas received an MA in Theological Studies from Reformed Theological Seminary.
 He is currently a graduate student at The University of Central Florida working toward a PhD in Texts & Technology, a program focused on the interaction of culture and technology.
 He is especially interested in the way technologies shape embodied habits creating formative liturgies of everyday life.
 He has taught in a variety of settings including Belhaven University where he teaches courses in the Humanities.
 Apart from thinking and writing about how to live wisely and faithfully with technology, he expends unhealthy amounts of emotional energy following the NY Mets.
 He also blogs at The Frailest Thing and can be followed on Twitter.